 - Remember, the committee is there to evaluate your work based on widely accepted case conceptualizations and treatment model(s) and not just those from their own theoretical orientation.
 Committee members should not base pass-fail decisions on the case conceptualization/treatment model or assessments you chose so long as it is within the standards of clinical practice and implemented well. - Many faculty are more open than you think to approaches beyond our own, as long as they are conceptualized and implemented well. - If you wish, you could use your alternate conceptualization (or alternate assessment plan) to address these concerns, learning more about a different way you could approach the same problem along the way. - In general, though, try not to worry about what the "right" or "wrong" answers might be based on your committee.
-Instead, show your committee that you understand the advantages and disadvantages to different approaches and be able to discuss why you chose your treatment model or assessment plan for your specific client.

-- Committee members base pass-fail decisions on whether you were able to demonstrate competency within the theoretical orientation you chose (assuming it is an interactive, evidence-based, generally accepted treatment in clinical psychology), not whether you chose their preferred theoretical orientation or assessments.
+Instead, show your committee that you understand the advantages and disadvantages to different approaches and be able to discuss why you chose your treatment model or assessment plan for your specific client. - Committee members base pass-fail decisions on whether you were able to demonstrate competency within the theoretical orientation you chose (assuming it is an interactive, evidence-based, generally accepted treatment in clinical psychology), not whether you chose their preferred theoretical orientation or assessments.

 - Faculty members all use the CCE Rating Form.
-While faculty members may have different theoretical orientations and/or personal preferences for how cases should be handled, they are rating student performance on one standard CCE Rating Form. - Faculty members are also provided a Faculty CCE training to train them on the revised CCE Rating Form and further strengthen faculty agreement on ratings.
+While faculty members may have different theoretical orientations and/or personal preferences for how cases should be handled, they are rating student performance on one standard CCE Rating Form. - Faculty members been trained on using the CCE Rating Form to strengthen faculty agreement on ratings.